rasky/libdragon-cli/README.md

  1. Start from an empty git repository (`git init`).
  1. Run `libdragon init` to create the skeleton project.
- 1. Run `libdragon start` to start the docker container.
  1. Run `libdragon make` to build the first ROM.
  1. Hack away and enjoy!